-The following table gives the valuation bases and methods used as at 31 December 2016 in valuing other liabilities for Solvency II balance sheet purposes along with a comparison between Solvency II and IFRS accounting values:
+The following table gives the valuation bases and methods used as at 31 December 2017 in valuing other liabilities for Solvency II balance sheet purposes along with a comparison between Solvency II and IFRS accounting values:

-Balance sheet caption Description of basis and method of valuation Insurance and intermediaries payable Insurance and intermediaries payables are recorded under IFRS at amounts payable at the b date.
+Balance sheet caption Description of basis and method of valuation Insurance and intermediaries payable Insurance and intermediaries payables are recorded under IFRS at amounts payal date.
 This is consistent with the valuation basis under Solvency II.
-Accordingly, there are no differences between the IFRS statutory accounts and the Solvency II balance sheet.
-The difference is due to balances between receivables and payables that were netted off in the accounts as the supplier was the same.
-The corresponding figure can be seen in the insuran intermediaries receivables in the assets section. £'000 Insurance and intermediaries payable as per Solvency II balance sheet 50,801 Insurance and intermediaries payable as per IFRS statutory accounts 43,427 Difference (7,374) Any other liabilities not elsewhere shown This balance sheet caption relates to deferred income balances.
-Under IFRS, front end fees contracts, including investment management service contracts, are deferred as a liability and a straight line basis.
-In accordance with the Solvency II valuation guidelines, nil value has be deferred income balances.
-Accordingly, the following valuation difference can be observed by Solvency II balance sheet and the IFRS statutory accounts: amortised on en allocated to £'000 Deferred income as per Solvency II balance sheet NIL Deferred income as per IFRS statutory accounts 142 Difference 142
+Accordingly, the differences between the IFRS statutory accounts and the Solvency II balance sheet re are no valuation The difference is due to balances between receivables and payables that were net accounts as the supplier was the same.
+The corresponding figure can be seen in the intermediaries receivables in the assets section. £'000 Insurance and intermediaries payable as per Solvency II balance sheet 44,723 Insurance and intermediaries payable as per IFRS statutory accounts 44,432 Difference (291) Any other liabilities not elsewhere shown This balance sheet caption relates to deferred income balances.
+Under IFRS, front contracts, including investment management service contracts, are deferred as a li straight line basis.
+In accordance with the Solvency II valuation guidelines, nil value deferred income balances.
+Accordingly, the following valuation difference can be of Solvency II balance sheet and the IFRS statutory accounts: ability and amortised on has been allocated to £'000 Deferred income as per Solvency II balance sheet NIL Deferred income as per IFRS statutory accounts 128